Michael Slater: Cricket career

 Slater's match-winning 123 against England at Sydney in the 1998–99 Ashes series comprised 66.84 per cent of his team's entire total.
 This remains the greatest proportion since Charles Bannerman made 165 not out (67.34 per cent) in the very first Test innings of all, in 1877.

-Slater was dropped from the Australian Test side in late 1996 after some poor form.
+Slater was dropped from the Australian Test team in late 1996 after some poor form.
 It took him two years to get back into the national team and things went well for a couple of years, although this period coincided with a split from his first wife and accusations of drug-taking by the Australian Cricket Board (ACB).
 His Ashes tour to England in 2001 was his last international series.
 He started off with a quick-fire 77 in his first innings of the series, including four boundaries off the first four balls he faced from Darren Gough.
 However, as the series went on, Slater’s form started to decline dramatically, ultimately leading to Justin Langer replacing him as opening batter.
 It was subsequently reported that Slater felt animosity towards Langer over this decision and became reclusive.
-It was later revealed that he suffered from manic depression (bipolar disorder).
+It was later revealed that he suffered from bipolar disorder.
 Unable to rebuild a career in limited-overs cricket, his prolonged form slump forced him out of professional cricket after 74 Test matches.